ankhanhwork/gcontest-2025-champion-digital-banking-attrition/notebooks/README.md

 ## Review Notes

-- The public scope covers business framing, data preparation, exploratory analysis, preprocessing, final-attempt drop-off prediction, and XGBoost SHAP interpretation.
+- The public scope covers business framing, data preparation, exploratory analysis, preprocessing, final-attempt drop-off prediction, and SHAP interpretation.
 - Step-specific failure modeling and other exploratory analytical methods are intentionally excluded from this portfolio version.